vancenceho/ciot-oil-detection-project/QUICK-START.md

 ## 🎯 Project Overview

-A IoT oil detection system to analyze oil contents at the surface of a water body.
+An IoT oil detection system to analyze oil contents at the surface of a water body.

 **System Components**: